Tuition fees

 If you are granted an exemption, you will receive a confirmation which can be used as documentation when applying for a student residence permit.

-If you are offered admission, you will be informed on how to apply for an exemption from the tuition fees in the admission letter.
+If you are offered admission, you will be informed on how to apply for an exemption from the tuition fees.
 Most students must reapply for exemptions each academic year.

 • Applicants with a permanent residence permit in Norway may be exempt from paying tuition fees.